danielwatson6/skip-thoughts/README.md

-# skip-thoughts
+# sentence-representations

-Simple implementation of skip-thought vectors ([Kiros et al., 2015](https://arxiv.org/abs/1506.06726)).
-This repository can be used to generate general-purpose sentence embeddings for numerous NLP tasks, and gives the means to obtain the data, train the model, and port it to any python script.
+This repository implements several sentence embedding models, including a variational autoencoder, skip-thoughts, ([Kiros et al., 2015](https://arxiv.org/abs/1506.06726)), and simpler bag-of-words and one-hot vector models.
+These general-purpose sentence embeddings can be used for numerous NLP tasks.

 ## Usage